 Ron Capes JP - Lead Governor

-Ron believes strongly in the excellence of Basildon Hospital and has been an active Public Governor since 2010, serving on several committees and was elected as Lead Governor for 2013-14 and 2014-15.
-Ron is also a Chairman of the Billericay Royal British Legion, Vice Chairman of Billericay Design Statement Association and a member of the Billericay Medical Practice Patients' Forum.
+Ron believes strongly in the excellence of Basildon Hospital and has been an active Public Governor since 2010, serving on several committees and has been elected as Lead Governor each year since 2013.
+Ron is also an independent Custody Visitor for the Essex Police and Crime Commissioner, a former Chairman of the Billericay Royal British Legion and a member of the Billericay Medical Practice Patients' Forum.

 As a hobby, he is a member of several classic car clubs and a member of Duxford Aviation Society's Military Vehicle Section, where he maintains and runs vehicles for the Imperial War Museum.